 - Applicant to complete the online application form:

-- AISC will review the form and send an email requesting an extended application, prerequisite documents, and fee.
+- AISC will review the form and send an email requesting an extended application, Application Documentation Submittals, and fee.

-- The applicant will submit completed extended application, prerequisite documents (including quality manual), and fee.
+- The applicant will submit completed extended application, Application Documentation Submittals (including quality manual), and fee.

 - AISC will perform an Eligibility Review for all programs and endorsements the applicant has applied.